ztianai/m12-d3-intro/README.md

 # Module 7: Introduction to D3.js

 ## Overview
-Finally.
-Given the foundational skills of the previous modules, we're ready to start working with D3.
-Rather than provide you with some canned code to make some visualizations, this module challenges you to understand the inner-workings of the D3 library.
-It's simple to find the code for awesome examples online, but without understanding how the library actually works, you won't be able to adopt code to suit your needs, or invent novel layouts.

-First, a clarification: even though we'll use D3 to build charts, it's **not**  a _"charting library"_: it's a **DOM manipulation library** optimized for working with data.
+D3 is the leading JavaScript library for building interactive charts on the web.
+However, even though we'll use D3 to build charts, it's **not**  a _"charting library"_: it's a **DOM manipulation library** optimized for working with data.
 The "charts" you make are up to you - you want a bar chart?
 Make some rectangles.
 A scatter-plot?
 Put some circles on the DOM.
 D3 will provide you with a robust set of tools for translating between data properties and visual properties: the rest is up to you.
 The module focuses on how to leverage the D3 library to create visual elements from your data.
 Once you understand how to drive a graphical layout with data, picking up the rest of the library will be (comparatively) trivial.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->